robertcoopercode/react-montreal/src/pages/home/index.md

   linkType: internal
   linkURL: /meetups
 seo:
-  browserTitle: React Montreal
+  browserTitle: React MTL
   description: >-
-    React Montreal is a meetup group in Montreal where React developers get together for presentations and to meet others in the community.
+    React MTL is a meetup group in Montreal where React developers get together for presentations and to meet others in the community.
   title: React & React Native Montreal Meetup
 ---